anlsh/nbs-dedup/README.md

 The back-end API is the largest component of the project, and is what would ultimately be integrated into the NBS.
 It includes functions meant to accessed through pure Java and  a limited REST api which can be used to access some of the API's functionality.
 What follows is a broad description of the API's functionality and the most relevant technical components.

 **Note**: If you are trying to open the Java project in an IDE, open the `dedup/api` folder specifically: not the `dedup` folder

+A jar file for the API can be built using the `gradle jar` command: `gradle tasks` also lists several useful commands, the most relevant of which are described below.

 ## Code Documentation
 Almost every function in the codebase is annotated with comments and JavaDoc'd, and human-readable documentation can be generated in HTML format using the `gradle javadoc` command